A Physics-Embedded Dual-Learning Imaging Framework for Electrical Impedance Tomography: Mathematical Framework and Comparison of EIT Approaches

 where $n$ represents the outward unit normal vector on $\partial \mathscr{H}$.
 Together, these conditions define the Neumann-to-Dirichlet (NtD) operator:

 where $\Lambda _{\sigma}$ maps the applied current $\zeta$ to the measured boundary voltage $\kappa$, providing the mathematical basis for reconstructing conductivity $\sigma$.

-Electrical Impedance Tomography (EIT) reconstructs the spatial conductivity distribution \(\sigma(x, y)\) in \(\mathscr{H}\) based on boundary voltage measurements \(\partial \mathscr{H}\).
+EIT reconstructs the spatial conductivity distribution \(\sigma(x, y)\) in \(\mathscr{H}\) based on boundary voltage measurements \(\partial \mathscr{H}\).
 The mathematical foundation of EIT lies in solving the PDE described by Equation (1), governed by an elliptic operator with Neumann and Dirichlet boundary conditions.
 These conditions, defined by the Neumann-to-Dirichlet (NtD) operator, establish the relationship between the applied current \(\zeta\) and the resulting boundary voltage \(\kappa\).

-However, traditional PINN-based methods (TPM) and our proposed CPFI-EIT differ significantly in their approach to Neumann boundary conditions, conductivity assumptions, and handling of discrete data.
-Below, we mathematically formalize these differences to highlight the advantages of CPFI-EIT in addressing full-inverse EIT challenges.
+However, traditional PINN-based methods (TPM)\cite{bar2021strong,pokkunuru2023improved} and our proposed approach differ significantly in their approach to Neumann boundary conditions, conductivity assumptions, and handling of discrete data.
+Below, we mathematically formalize these differences to highlight the advantages of the proposed approach in addressing full-inverse EIT challenges.

-\subsection{Neumann Condition Based on Finite Electrodes}
+\subsection{Neumann condition based on finite electrodes}

 In TPMs, the Neumann boundary condition is set by applying continuous excitation along the entire boundary, as illustrated in Fig. \ref{TPMvsOurs}(a).
 This excitation is typically controlled by a trigonometric function\cite{siltanen2000implementation}, which generates a potential field in the internal region upon current injection, shown in Fig. \ref{TPMvsOurs}(c) with its corresponding contour plot in Fig. \ref{TPMvsOurs}(d).